 What kind of systems are we talking about?

-Well that depends where exactly in business you are [link to the systems maturity blog], but overall – your customer experience:
+Well that depends where exactly in business you are, but overall – your customer experience:

 Empower your team to deliver your vision and automate the repeatable tasks.